jtsiomb/colcycle/README.md

 images in that directory, showing each one for a few seconds.

-For the SDL version, you may set the environment variable `FULLSCREEN` to 0, if you with to run in a window.
+For the SDL version, you may set the environment variable `FULLSCREEN` to 0, if you wish to run in a window.

 FAQ
 ---